arefmalek/ProjectEulerProblems/Problems/Problem01/README.md

 #

-It's a fairly simple fizzbuzz question, but I know wrote something in C to solve it, so + 10 gamer points B)
+It's a fairly simple fizzbuzz question, but I now wrote something in C to solve it, so + 10 gamer points B)